Pet Aquamation FAQ

 You may request aquamation services at any vet office, regardless of the aftercare vendor your vet currently uses.
 Most vet hospitals are willing to help with your preferred after care arrangements, but typically you will have to ask if you want to know all of the options available to you.

-For aquamation service for any non-partnering veterinary clinics please either submit an online vet release or print, complete, and take our printable vet release form to your vet appointment and leave a completed and signed copy with the hospital.
+For aquamation service for any non-partnering veterinary clinics please either schedyule a service pick up from your vet or print, complete, and take our printable vet release form to your vet appointment and leave a completed and signed copy with the hospital.
 We recommend letting Heavenly Paws know you’d prefer our services as soon as you decide to move forward with aquamation for your companion.

 If you have any questions about how to make final arrangements please contact us.